 “ReadMe takes the somewhat daunting task of communicating API functionality and creates a straightforward way to manage that information and present it to end users so that they can act more quickly.

-As a product manager, I work with my customers by looking at the API Reference together and help them identify specific requests for new data points, parameters, etc. to decide how to improve it going forward.
+As a product manager, I work with my customers by looking at the API Reference together and helping them identify specific requests for new data points, parameters, etc. to decide how to improve it going forward.

-The Changelog both showcases value-added, and is a trustworthy resource for any long-time customers who need to react to changes made.”
+The Changelog both showcases value-added and is a trustworthy resource for any long-time customers who need to react to changes made.”

 Source: G2 Crowd

-5. Kong
+6. Kong

 Kong enables you to manage the full lifecycle of your API with its award-winning documentation platform.
 You can design, debug and test your APIs much faster with Kong and use its features to benefit from open-source technology built to enterprise specifications.
 Since Kong is cloud, protocol, and language agnostic, it integrates well with both legacy and emerging technologies.